Sexual Misconduct Policy prior to August 14, 2020

 The College will ensure that Reporting Individuals have information about resources including intervention, mental health counseling, and medical services, which shall include information on whether such resources are available at no cost or for a fee.
 The College will also provide information on sexually transmitted infections, sexual assault forensic examinations, and resources available through the NYS Office of Victim Services.

-College Counseling Resources: Regardless of whether or not an official complaint of Sexual Misconduct is made, various counseling options are available from the College at the Iona College Counseling Center.
+College Counseling Resources: Regardless of whether or not an official complaint of Sexual Misconduct is made, various counseling options are available from the College at the Iona University Counseling Center.
 Students can arrange an appointment either by calling the Counseling Center at (914) 633-2038, or by coming to the Center, which is located on the second floor of Spellman Hall.

 Complaints may also be made at the Department of Campus Safety and Security: (914) 633-2560.
 This line is open 24 hours a day, 7 days a week.
 The Title IX Coordinator, or his or her designee, can also be reached 24-hour per day via cell phone at (914) 633-2167.